 Faculty Wellness Program

-For up-to-date information, please visit the Faculty Affairs Wellness resources by clicking here.
+For up-to-date information, please visit the Faculty Affairs Wellness resources on their webiste.

 Mental Health Supports (1:1 support for physicians)

-- Peer support: Set up a buddy system at work, this can be a key to monitoring your stress and building support and resilience.
-Guide from CDC.
+Peer support: Set up a buddy system at work, this can be a key to monitoring your stress and building support and resilience.